-Using Microsoft Teams Direct Guest Join for Zoom Rooms
+Using Zoom Interop for Microsoft Teams in Zoom Rooms

-Microsoft Teams Direct Guest Join allows Zoom Rooms to join Microsoft Teams meetings without the need for additional infrastructure or licensing.
-Connecting to Microsoft Teams meetings previously required the Teams meeting host be entitled for Microsoft Cloud Video Interop third-party services.
+Zoom Interop for Microsoft Teams allows Zoom Rooms to join Microsoft Teams meetings without the need for additional infrastructure or licensing.
+Connecting to Microsoft Teams meetings previously required the Teams meeting host to be entitled to Microsoft Cloud Video Interop third-party services.

 This article covers:

-- How to enable or disable Support 3rd party conferencing dial-in for Zoom Rooms
+- How to enable or disable third-party conferencing dial-in for Zoom Rooms

-- How to join a Microsoft Teams meeting using Direct Guest Join from a Zoom Room
+- How to join a Microsoft Teams meeting from a Zoom Room

 - Account owner, admin, or role with edit access to Zoom Rooms

-- Supported on DTEN ME, Logitech Rally Bar, Logitech Rally Bar Mini, Neat Bar, Neat Bar Pro, Neat Board, Poly X30, Poly X50, Poly X70, Poly G7500, Yealink A20, and Yealink A30
+- Supported on DTEN ME, DTEN D7, DTEN D7X, Logitech Rally Bar, Logitech Rally Bar Mini, Logitech Rally Bar Huddle, Neat Bar, Neat Bar Pro, Neat Board, Neat Frame, Poly X30, Poly X50, Poly X52, Poly X70, Poly G7500, Yealink A20, and Yealink A30

-- Zoom Rooms controller for Windows version 5.1 or higher
+- Zoom Rooms Windows-attached USB controller version 5.13.0 or higher

 - Calendar integration with Google, Exchange 2010, Exchange 2013 or later, or Office 365